bao-qian/lightsabers/README.md

 * interp-call-by-name.ss - simple call-by-name interpreter

-* interp-lazy.ss - interpreter with lazy semantics (similar to
+* interp-lazy.ss - interpreter with lazy semantics
-  Haskell)

 * interp-delim.ss - simple interpreter with delimited continuation
   operators (shift/reset/shift0/reset0)

 * lazy-ski.ss - compiler from lambda calculus to "lazy combinators"

 * cek.ss - a "reversible" CEK abstract machine which can run forwards and backwards, and change directions any any time.
-I wrote it as one night's research.
+This is one night's research.

 * encoding.scm - "church encoding" of various things in the lambda calculus, used by some other code (e.g. lazy-ski.ss)